JohnKamaujk/binary_trees/README.md

 # C - Binary trees

-This was a partner project in which we learned about the details, advantages, and disadvantages of using trees as data structures.
-We learned about how to qualify trees as well as how to traverse them.
-Throughout the project, we implemented binary, binary search, AVL, and Max Binary Heap trees.
+The project involved a thorough study of trees as data structures.
+This encompassed understanding their characteristics, pros and cons, classification, and traversal methods.
+We practically implemented binary, binary search, AVL, and Max Binary Heap trees during the project.

 ## Header File :file_folder: